-3. Go around a meter all of the subjects in the scene.
+3. Go around and meter all of the individual subjects in the scene.
 Write down each subject and the shutter speed the meter recommends.
 When you meter, be sure and fill the frame with each subject so the meter isn't fooled by other subjects.

 4. Back up so you can photograph the whole scene.
 Put your camera in manual mode (M), set your aperture to f/11, and take one picture for each shutter speed on your list of subjects.

 5. When you get done, look at the photos and compare them to your notes.